Manisha-2022/React-BookApp/README.md

 # React-BookApp

-This project is made by ReactJS and data are stored & retrieved from local storage.
+This project(Book-List App) is made by ReactJS and data are stored & retrieved from local storage.